 - As one might expect with such high satisfaction ratings, several users expressed their genuine affection for their C-Leg, relaying comments about how much it had changed their lives for the better.
 We look forward to the day when every end-user can say this about every bionic device!

 We try to stay neutral on the specific brands/models of bionic devices that we review and let the data speak for itself.
-However, we think it’s fair to point out that the C-Leg is a clear winner.
+However, we think it’s fair to say that the C-Leg is a clear winner.
 And we say this not just based on our User Satisfaction Surveys, but also on the comments & feedback we get through amputee support forums.
 Speaking of that…

 How We Vetted the Information in This Report